 What can I say?
 I have not found a sexy set which is plasticfree.
 Feeling sexy is so important to me, it can really empower somebody!
 It makes me feel good and then I am ready to change the world some more.
 If you do find plasticfree underwear with lace, please let me know!
 I just love lace, and somehow they don’t make that with natural materials just yet.

 Imperfection is okay

 So, this set is not perfect.
-It’s made out of plastic (basically) and is not made in the Netherlands.
+The material is plastic (basically) and the production is not in the Netherlands.
 But perfect is not the main point!
 The main point is that we try.
 And I assure you, this is waaaaay better than a set from H&M which is made by people who are forced to starve and is horrible for the environment.
 I’m just saying.
 Doing better is always good, even if it’s not perfect.